-The EU aims to have three quarters of people aged 20–64 have jobs by 2020.
+After uneployment in the EU had steadily increased since 2013, the Covid-19 pandemic led to a rise in 2020.
 Find out how the EU works to reduce unemployment and fight poverty.

-Although EU labour market conditions and workers’ rights have significantly improved in recent years, the fight against unemployment remains one of the EU's key challenges on its way towards quality jobs and a socially inclusive Europe.
+Although EU labour market conditions and workers’ rights have significantly improved in recent years, the fight against unemployment and the consequences of the Covid crisis remain challenges for the European Union owhile working towards quality jobs and a socially inclusive Europe.

 Efforts have been made in a number of areas, including helping young people enter the labour market, combating long-term unemployment, upgrading skills, and facilitating workers' mobility in the EU.